braeden-kelly/cm25-fsstepfuawer/05-router-side-quests.md

   - The transparent modal technique used in Module 01 would work great for the login screen on web.

   - Hide the tab bar on mobile when navigating to an exhibit.

+  - Simulate an iPad interface (or really load this up on an iPad device or simulator), and have it use the floaty tabs instead of the web-optimized top tabs.
+Except, on iPad, floaty tabs should be narrow and centered, not taking up the whole width.

+  - What if, instead of offering the public page for a work, whenever you got a direct link to a work of art but weren't logged in, you were presented with the login screen, and then after logging in, it took you to the work?
+In essence, it would stash your deep link until you took care of the prerequisite of logging in (so many apps don't do this!).